Ankr-network/ankr-docs/pages/staking/for-integrators/restful-api/validator-api.md

 `GET /v1alpha/validation/end`

 #### Params
-`amount` — amount of pending unstakes to be paid out from validators via Ankr Liquid Staking smart contracts.
+`amount` (uint256, required) — amount of pending unstakes to be paid out from validators via Ankr Liquid Staking smart contracts.

 <Callout>
 If the amount value passed in the request is higher than the maximum amount to be available at a validator, the returned value is equal to the maximum amount.